 - Admission to 15 AIIMS campuses to fill in 1205 seats and 2 JIPMER campuses to fill in around 200 seats from the academic session 2020-2021 shall be carried out by the MCC.
 As a central university, MCC shall conduct counselling for JIPMER and AIIMS

-- Increase in the number of participating colleges as seen in last year under the AIQ scheme.
+- Increase in the number of participating colleges as seen in the previous year under the AIQ scheme.
 235 colleges took part in NEET seat allotment under AIQ last year

 - Along with colleges, seat availability was also increased.
 Organization of seat allotment for NEET-UG to admission for as many as 4591 seats